lululxvi/deepxde/docs/demos/diffusion_1d_inverse.rst

     model.compile("adam", lr=0.001, metrics=["l2 relative error"], external_trainable_variables=C)

 We then train the model for 50000 iterations.
-During the training process, we output the value of ``C`` every 1000 epochs:
+During the training process, we output the value of :math:`C` every 1000 epochs:

 .. code-block:: python